jdg9vr/game-monte-carlo/README.md

 # Manifest

+#### final_project_submission.ipynb
+This file contains a combined version of all the important code in one easy-to-read document.

 #### git.ignore
 This file contains all the file types to ignore in the repo, including DS_Store, .vscode, and others